yaptide/yaptide/README.md

 poetry run pre-commit install
 ```

+### Pre-commit Use Cases

+### Case 1: All Hooks Pass Successfully

+1. **Add or Modify Files**: Make changes to your codebase as usual.

+2. **Stage Changes**: Stage the changes you made using `git add`.

+3. **Commit Changes**: Commit your changes using `git commit`.

+4. **Pre-commit Hooks Run**: Before the commit is finalized, pre-commit will automatically run all configured hooks.

+5. **Success**: If all hooks pass without any issues, the commit proceeds as usual.

+6. **Commit Successfully**: Your changes are now committed to the repository with the assurance that they meet the project's coding standards.

+### Case 2: Some Hooks Fail

+1. **Add or Modify Files**: Make changes to your codebase as usual.

+2. **Stage Changes**: Stage the changes you made using `git add`.

+3. **Commit Changes**: Attempt to commit your changes using `git commit`.

+4. **Pre-commit Hooks Run**: Before the commit is finalized, pre-commit will automatically run all configured hooks.

+5. **Failure**: If one or more hooks fail, pre-commit will abort the commit process.

+6. **Review Error Messages**: Read the error messages in the terminal to identify which hooks failed and why.

+7. **Fix Issues**: Address the issues reported by the failed hooks.
+Some hooks automatically format code so you don't have to change anything.

+8. **Retry Commit**: Once the issues are fixed, stage the changes again using `git add` and attempt to commit once more.

+9. **Success**: If all hooks pass after fixing the issues, the commit proceeds as usual.

+10. **Commit Successfully**: Your changes are now committed to the repository with the assurance that they meet the project's coding standards.

 ## Credits

 This work was partially funded by EuroHPC PL Project, Smart Growth Operational Programme 4.2